MyPureCloud/terraform-provider-genesyscloud/README.md

 ### Proxy Configuration

-Using of a proxy is accomplished by setting the proxy settings for the provider
+Use of a proxy is accomplished by setting the proxy settings for the provider

-The `Proxy` has 3 properties that determine the URL for proxying. port - Port of the Proxy server host - Host Ip or DNS of the proxy server protocol - Protocol required to connect to the Proxy (http or https)
+The `Proxy` has 3 properties that determine the URL for proxying.

+port - Port of the Proxy server host - Host Ip or DNS of the proxy server protocol - Protocol required to connect to the Proxy (http or https)